jeffhussmann/knock-knock/docs/visualization.md

 # Alignment diagrams

-knock-knock's output is centered around diagrams representing the architecture of local alignments that make up each amplicon sequencing read, like this:
+knock-knock's output is centered around diagrams representing the architecture of local alignments that make up each amplicon sequencing read.
+Here is an example diagram showing a Pacbio sequencing read of an editing outcome in which the genomic locus has been modified by knock-in of two concatenated copies of the intended PCR-product HDR donor, with a clean handoff from genomic sequence to donor sequence at homology arms on each side of the cut:
 ![](legend_v2_unannotated.png)

-This particular diagram shows a Pacbio sequencing read of an editing outcome in which the genomic locus has been modified by knock-in of two concatenated copies of the intended PCR-product HDR donor, with a clean handoff from genomic sequence to donor sequence at homology arms on each side of the cut.
 To understand how this diagram represents this information, here is the same diagram again with some overlaid explanations:

 ![](legend_v2_annotated.png)